Haunted Stairs That Count the Living in the Old School

 Haunted stairs in a school filled with lingering memories of forgotten students

-The silence stretched thin.
+The silence pressed closer.

 My name came again.